Frequently Asked Questions by Parents

 What kind of food is there at the camp?

-Internationally inspired meals are served as a buffet style.
+Internationally-inspired meals are served buffet-style.
 Meals are prepared by our own chefs who pay meticulous attention to quality, presentation and flavour to produce healthy, balanced menus.
 During mealtimes, each student is assigned a table which is also shared with the camp teachers.
 Attendance at all meals is compulsory.

 Any food allergies should be clearly indicated in the health questionnaire.
 Meals on the menu containing pork will be indicated.
 Vegetarian menus are also offered.